mennemann/PSLGEditor/README.md

 Exporting will be implemented soon.

+### Constrained Delaunay triangulation
+You can generate the CDT of the current PSLG by pressing `Generate Constrained Delaunay Triangulation`.

+The current input must not break any PSLG constraints.

 ## Bugs and feature ideas
 feel free to reach out to me or create an [issue](https://github.com/mennemann/PSLGEditor/issues) with any bugs you discover or features you would like to see.